vinaykm5758/PowerBI_Project_Files/README.md

 # PowerBI_Project:
-This Repo contains various types of PowerBI reports developed as part of POC project.
-Thanks
+This Repo contains various types of PowerBI reports developed as part of POC project